 Polestar SPAC: When will Polestar stock go public?

-Proceeds from the SPAC deal are expected to be $800 million from Gores Guggenheim and $250 million from private investment in public equity (PIPE) funding.
+Proceeds from the SPAC deal were expected to be $800 million from Gores Guggenheim and $250 million from private investment in public equity (PIPE) funding - the merger ended up raising $890 million.See other upcoming IPOs and SPACs

 How much is Polestar worth?